-- The 30-Stockton and 45 Union/Stockton would be truncated and rerouted along Mission Street. - The 10 Townsend/47 Van Ness- would be rerouted to run along Harrison Street and Bryant Street between Fifth Street and Main Street. - The 76-Marin Headlands and the 82X-Levi Plaza Express would be truncated and rerouted to serve the Transbay Terminal area.
+- Regarding the 30-Stockton and 45-Union, one of these will continue to serve Third and Fourth Streets between Market and Townsend, and will be extended into Mission Bay.
+The other will likely be terminated in the vicinity of Yerba Buena Center. - The 10 Townsend/47 Van Ness- would be rerouted to run along Harrison Street and Bryant Street between Fifth Street and Main Street. - The 76-Marin Headlands and the 82X-Levi Plaza Express would be truncated and rerouted to serve the Transbay Terminal area.